m-riley04/TheWolfPack/README.md

 You must install [BepInEx](https://thunderstore.io/c/lethal-company/p/BepInEx/BepInExPack/) 5.4.2100.
 Installation instructions can be found there.
 ## NOTE
 You **MUST** run BepInEx at least one time for setup.
-After doing so, close the game and then
+After doing so, close the game and then proceed.

 # INSTALLING
 If you are installing the pack for the first time: